MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-enterprise.md

 >[!IMPORTANT]
 >We highly recommend that you configure each node (compute or web) on its own machine for higher availability.

-1. On each machine, install the same R Server version you installed on the compute node.
+1. On each machine, install the same R Server version you installed on the compute node.<br>

    + On Windows: follow these instructions [Installation steps](../rserver-install-windows.md) | [Offline steps](../rserver-install-windows-offline.md)
      >[!IMPORTANT]
      >For SQL Server Machine Learning Services, you must also: